ausseabed/merge-svp/docs/user-guide.md

 # Merge SVP User Guide
 Merge SVP is a command line application that supports merging multiple Sound Velocity Profiles (SVP) taken at different locations, into a single file.
 This single file includes only the essential components of each SVP and some limited metadata (location and timestamp).
 The format output by Merge SVP has been designed to allow it to be read into the Teledyne CARIS application.

+Merge SVP operates on two input types; the first is a collection of L0 and L2 formatted SVP files, the second is a collection of CARIS formatted SVP files.
+The processing performed during the merge process differs depending on which input type is used. *The input type used must be specified by the user on the command line.*

+## Merge raw SVP (L0 and L2) files

-## Input file format
+### Input file format
-There are three different input file formats that can be read by Merge SVP.
+There are three different input file formats that can be read by the merge raw SVP process; a SVP file list, L0 SVP, and L2 SVP.
 The SVP list file must always be provided, but users are free to use either the L0 or L2 formats for individual SVP files.

-### SVP file list format
+#### SVP file list format
 The SVP file list includes a list of all the SVP files that will be included in the output with some additional metadata such as location and date.
 It is formatted as a comma separated values (csv) file, an example is provided below.

     Filename,Date,Latitude,Longitude